 MGT 330.
-Human Resources Management.
+Human Resource Management.
 3.

-A study of human resources activities with the emphasis that employees are investments and, if effectively managed and developed, will provide long-term rewards to the organization in the form of greater productivity.
+This course provides study of human resources activities with the emphasis that employees are investments and, if effectively managed and developed, will provide long-term rewards to the organization in the form of greater productivity.